joshhlim/BT4103-OPTIC/README.md

   2. **Pick the reporting period**: adjust any date or time sliders to focus on a relevant window (e.g., a specific quarter).
   3. **Configure filters**: narrow down by specialties, surgeons, procedure codes, or theatre IDs to drill into the data that matters most.
   4. **Explore the tabs**:
-     - The overview tab surfaces key KPIs such as utilisation rate, turnover time, and average case duration.
+     - The overview tab generates key KPIs such as on-time rate, planning accuracy, median surgery duration and number of rooms utilised.
-     - Subsequent tabs break down schedule adherence, bottleneck analysis, and predictive insights if the model outputs are present.
+     - Subsequent tabs break down lateness rate, planning accuracy, utilisation rate and median surgery duration by categorical lateness reasons if the data is present and valid.
   5. **Download insights**: use the export/download button (where available) to capture filtered tables for reporting.
 - The app caches results for faster iteration; re-upload if you need to refresh with a different dataset.
 - If you encounter module import errors, double-check that the virtual environment is activated and the dependencies in Step 4 are installed.